(For a live blog on the U.S. stock market, click or type LIVE/ in a news window.)

-Goldman Sachs Group Inc over the weekend cut its fourth-quarter U.S. growth estimates and said fears of the trade war leading to a recession were growing and that it no longer expected a deal before the 2020 U.S. presidential election.
+Over the weekend, Goldman Sachs Group Inc said fears of the U.S.-China trade war leading to a recession were growing and that it no longer expected a trade deal before the 2020 U.S. presidential election.

-A sharp escalation in trade-related worries this month has pulled the benchmark S&P 500 about 4% away from its all-time high hit in late-July.
+Trade-related worries have pulled the benchmark S&P 500 about 4% away from its all-time high hit in late-July.

 "I don't think the trade war is going to end any time soon, it could drag on into 2020 ... then you have geopolitical concerns," said Ryan Nauman, market strategist at Informa Financial Intelligence in Zephyr Cove, Nevada.